tipikae/Fullstack-P2-Chatop-backend/README.md

 Navigate to `build/reports/tests/test/index.html` to see the tests results.
 ## Documentation
 ### Javadoc
-Execute `.gradlew javadoc` to generate the documentation.
+Execute `gradle javadoc` to generate the documentation.

 Navigate to `build/docs/javadoc/inde.html` to browse the documentation.
 ### Swagger